jarmo/hackersays/README.md

 ## Submitting New Quotes

-Just submit a new quote through Github's issues or fork this project and make a pull request.
+Submit a new quote through Github's issues or fork this project and make a pull request.
 You're a hacker and should know how to do both of these.

 ## Submitting New Themes

 Fork this project and make a pull request.
 Can't be easier than that.
-You're a hacker and should know how to do that.
+Or can it?

 ## Authors